List of Farm to Market Roads in Texas (400–499): FM 467

 Farm to Market Road 467 (FM 467) is a 13.3 mi route in Guadalupe County connecting the cities of New Berlin and Seguin.
 The road starts at FM 775 in the narrow municipality of New Berlin and heads east-northeast.
 After intersecting FM 539 at its northern terminus, the road curves more to the northeast.
 It passes through a mix of ranches and residential properties.
 As the road enters the Seguin city limits, it intersects SH 46 acting as a bypass of the city.
 Further into the city, the road reaches the eastern terminus of FM 725 but soon ends itself at an intersection with SH 123 Bus.

 The road was designated on July 9, 1945, running from the Elm Creek School southwest of Seguin to its current eastern terminus for a total distance of 5.9 mi.
 On August 25, 1949, the road was extended 2.7 mi southwest.
 It reached its present configuration on November 13, 1954.

 FM 468

 Farm to Market Road 468 (FM 468) is a 21.3 mi route in Dimmit and La Salle counties.
-Starting at SH 85 3 mi east of Big Wells, the road mainly passes through brush and oil drill-filled lands of southern Texas.
-It heads southeast through rural areas of the two aforementioned counties until it reaches FM 469 outside of Cotulla.
+Starting at SH 85 3 mi east of Big Wells, it heads southeast to an intersection with FM 469 outside of Cotulla.
 After this intersection, the number of commercial business that dot the highway increase until it reaches I-35 at its exit 67.
 Now within the city limits past the Interstate, FM 468 heads through the city on Leonard Avenue and Leona Street through a residential neighborhood to its end at Main Street (Business Loop I-35).